 9 Dissertation Credits are required.
-Once you pass your comprehensive examination, you must register for 1 or more dissertation credits each semester until the dissertation is finished.
-(The longer you take in writing the dissertation, the more the cost since you could end up registering for more than 9 credits)
+Once your formal dissertation proposal is approved, you must register for 1 or more dissertation credits each semester until the dissertation is finished.
+(The longer you take in writing the dissertation, the greater the cost since you could end up registering for more than 9 credits)